-Head along The Glade towards Hampden House for 250 metres to meet a crossing path, Here, turn right, through a kissing gate then to the crossing path where you turn right uphill along the woodland edge.
+Head along The Glade towards Hampden House for 250 metres to meet a crossing path, Here, turn left, through a kissing gate then to the crossing path where you turn right uphill along the woodland edge.
 Bear right at the next fork then follow the path uphill through a field until you reach a road next to a stone monument to John Hampden.
 Have a look at this then turn left up the road.
 150m past the monument look for a footpath on the right over a stile just past Honor End Farm.

 This one mile long grassy avenue is bordered by mainly beech and oak trees with rhododendrons.
 Also known as the Queen’s Gap, it is said to have been cut through the woodland to improve the view or access for Queen Elizabeth 1 when she visited Hampden House in 1563.
 The Glade terminates at the east end by the Pepper Pots, a pair of lodges built in 1744.